 Do you want to make them laugh or help them learn something new?
 Do you want to promote body positivity or sustainability?
 Or maybe your thing is that you’re really clued-in to the hottest trends before everyone else.
 You get the idea.

 But, taking it from a vague idea to a consistent communication plan means you need to have a goal.

 Knowing what you want to accomplish will help you build a strategy around your personality.

-Even if you’re creating content in many different places, a solid understanding of your brand voice will allow you to show the same consistency throughout every aspect of your marketing.
+Even if you’re creating content in many different places, a solid understanding will allow you to show the same consistency throughout every aspect of your marketing.

 Action Item: Get input from the entire company on who you are.
 Take that and match it up to your customer pain points.
 Make sure your voice reflects your defining features.
 For Ignite, for example, that means creating content that shows relationships, responsiveness and results to how we approach digital marketing.